albert-kevin/DRep/govact/README.md

 Until such a scoped proposal appears, the prudent move is to preserve treasury funds and
 let open-market demand grow stablecoin liquidity organically.

+**gov_action1vdlrcftd48qn2zz8egepr6xyfcmxpfz8r69k769gc5mhg662adesq9yy8pl**
+**InfoAction**
+**Rationale for voting YES on 2025 Net Change Limit of 300M ADA**

+I support this NCL because 300M ADA matches the treasury’s expected inflow for the same 73-epoch window (Epoch 563 – 635),
+keeping withdrawals in line with deposits.
+It gives teams approved for 2025 a clear budget runway into early 2026 while staying below the 350 M cap I previously endorsed,
+preserving reserves for future cycles.
+A simple, inflation-neutral ceiling maintains fiscal discipline yet
+leaves room for essential infrastructure and governance work—exactly the balance our earlier votes aimed to achieve.